 - Decision Makers

-Get regular feedback in order to prevent fires before they break out and make the process of becoming a paid subscriber as seamless as possible by ensuring your pricing model is clear and easy to navigate.
-It's never good to overcomplicate things at the credit-card stage.
+- Make the process of becoming a paid subscriber as seamless as possible by ensuring your pricing model is clear and easy to navigate.
+It's never good to overcomplicate things at the credit card stage.

 Analyse Your Customers

-David Skok, in his article 'Unlocking the path to negative churn' highlights the role of analysing the reason for churn of your existing customers and what features makes your product worthwhile.
+David Skok, in his article 'Unlocking the path to negative churn' highlights the role of analysing the reason for churn of your existing customers and what features make your product worthwhile.

 - Why are your customers churning?

-- Is it solving problems?
+- Is your product solving problems?

 - What features are key features?